coderphonui/coderphonui/README.md

 - 👋 Hi, I’m @coderphonui.
 In Vietnamese, it means a "Highland Coder".
 - 👀 I’m interested in building applications that bringing values to life
-- 🌱 I’m currently learning AI, machine learning and data science
+- 🌱 I’m a farmer, a developer and a father of a lovely daughter.
 - 📫 How to reach me: email me at coderphonui@gmail.com
 - I share my experience in my Vietnamese blog: https://www.coderphonui.com